rebelsky/csc207b/_labs/array-based-lists.md

 e.
-As you may have noted, a possible flaw in this implementation is that, while it works when we move forward with `next`, it will likely fail when we use `prev`.
+As you may have noted, a possible flaw in this implementation is that, while it works when we move forward with `next`, it will likely fail when we use `previous`.
 Sketch a strategy for dealing with this problem.

 <!--